ismailnguyen/s3-file-uploader/README.md

 npm run upload /Users/ishmaael/Downloads/Photos backups/2024
 ```
 > If you omit the target prefix, files are uploaded to the root of your bucket while preserving their relative folder structure.
+> The CLI reports each file as it uploads, so you can track the current file and overall progress.

 ### API